wjkw1/profile-website/content/blog/tech-to-non-tech.md

 ---
 title: Talking Tech, to Non-Tech
 date: "2020-08-17"
-description: "Early in my career, I attended a workshop that taught me how to explain technical concepts to non-technical people.
-The session also covered some key aspects worth sharing.
-Keep reading to learn about my key takeaways."
+description: "Key takeaways from a workshop on explaining technical concepts to non-technical audiences."
+img: "/blog/sincerely-media-dGxOgeXAXm8-unsplash.jpg"
+imgAlt: "Photo of peoples laps at a conference."
 ---

-Early on in my career, I took part in a workshop that aimed to bridge the gap between technical and non-technical people when talking about technical concepts.
-The session also touched on some key aspects worth sharing.
-Read on to hear about some of my key takeaways...

-# Talking Tech

-The easiest way to talk tech to non-technical people is to create analogies that explain the concepts you're trying to teach.
-During the day we explored a variety of analogies for different terminology (_We'll explore a couple in the next sections_).
-We also discussed that it's important to teach in a variety of ways, for example, some people are visual learners so a diagram helps.

-# Server, Client and the Stack

-Applications will be built will on top of a 'Stack', the 'Stack' in general comprises a Client, Server, and a Database.
-There are other variations but for simplicity, we'll use this as the example for this post.
-The client is the end-user with a Laptop or Mobile device.
-The server takes requests from the client, processes them, and gives a response back.

-An analogy for the stack would be a person withdrawing money from a bank.
-Think of a stack as all the moving parts that make up an application.

-    Front-end -> Person/Client
-    Server    -> Bank Teller
-    Database  -> Money Stash

-# Different Types of Applications

-For simplicity, we will talk about the following

-    1. Web Application
-    2. Desktop Application
-    3. Mobile Application

-Web applications run inside your internet browser, for example, Chrome, Edge, or Firefox.
-Desktop and Mobile applications run directly on your machine, desktop, or mobile phone.
-Netflix, Spotify, and Instagram are 3 examples of software with applications on all 3 platforms.
-Instagram tends to push users toward their Mobile Application (if using a mobile browser) because they have more control over the data.
-Netflix allows concurrent and synchronised use across all platforms.
-Spotify gives users synchronised experience also.
-There is technology on the market like [React Native](https://reactnative.dev/), which helps you create a Mobile Application using the same language as the web developers.
-This allows developers proficient in ReactJS to deliver benefits to customers faster using React Native framework.

-# APIs

-An Application Programming Interface (API) is a way we can communicate with a piece of technology.
-For example, to communicate with Chorus we engage their technology calling an end-point their API functions.

-As an analogy, we can talk about ordering fast food at a restaurant.

-    1. Client   - the person ordering food
-    2. Server   - the cashier who takes the order
-    3. Database - the chefs who give back the order

-API in this above instance would then be the Menu we use to order food.
-For example, you go to Maccas and ask for a Big Mac, they understand your request given the money as input, then you receive a Big Mac burger.
-If you go to Burger King and order a Big Mac, they will not understand that request as it is not on their Menu.

-> _[Check out this link](https://rapidapi.com/blog/access-global-weather-data-with-these-weather-apis/) for a list of basic weather APIs you can try out..._

-# Types of People

-Understanding the types of people in your team, what are they driven by?

-- Detectives - Love to investigate the mess and fix it up.
-- Cowboy / Go-getter - Pushes code out the door fastest, but generally leave a little bit of a dirty sink
-- Artist or Creative - Cleans as they go, makes sure the code looks beautiful and is readable by others may be a slower coder but will introduce less technical debt
-- Mad scientist - Loves to hook into the next best tech, looks forward to playing with new libraries and trying out the latest features

-# Coding Takes Time

-Coding is a complicated process with many moving parts.
-Developers tend to put headphones on and disappear for 3+ hours, this gets them in the flow state.
-A simple Slack notification or tap on the shoulder of a Developer who is in the flow state can stop productivity dead in its tracks.
-It takes time to get in the groove of things and it is important to remember that coding takes time.
-What can you do to help keep the devs productive?
-Keep your meetings grouped in the morning or afternoon (not scattered), to give them large chunks of time.
-You will see more productivity and happier devs :D

-# Future Technology

-## Full Stack Development

-Full-stack development is a powerful concept that is relevant now and sure to be more so in the future.
-Two reasons why:

-- One language for all parts of the stack
-- Some libraries translate a web app into Desktop and Mobile Apps We looked at React (front-end) with Node.js (database/server) and AWS cloud architecture (database/server) as an example of a full-stack system.
-React Native was an example of using ReactJS to build a basic mobile application.

-## Distributed Technology

-Distributed systems, like BitTorrent for example.
-This is where the community share big downloads in chunks across the network.

-Blockchain is an interesting technology with real-world applications.
-I tend to think of blockchain is similar to how Git works, everyone has a copy of the entirety of a project.
-Everyone agrees communally what the final version is.
-They have a “ledger” in block-chain tech, this is a list of all transactions made.
-Everyone has this ledger and when it updates in one place, everyone else gets the update.
-This has a benefit for no single point of failure, is secured by encryption too.
+_Early in my career, I attended a workshop to bridge the gap between technical and non-technical people when discussing technical concepts.
+The session emphasized the use of analogies to explain concepts and catering to different learning styles, such as visual aids._

+## Simplifying Technical Jargon

+To communicate tech concepts to non-technical individuals, analogies are invaluable.

+### The Barrier of Technical Jargon

+In the tech world, complex terminology and buzzwords are commonplace.
+While they serve a purpose among peers, they can hinder communication with non-technical individuals.

+### Harnessing the Power of Analogies

+Analogies act as bridges, simplifying intricate tech concepts for the non-technical.
+They make the unfamiliar more accessible, fostering better understanding and collaboration.

+Striking the Balance

+Balancing the use of technical jargon and analogies is key.
+Precision is vital in technical discussions, but in broader contexts, simplification enhances communication, collaboration, and innovation.

+## Types of Applications

+Applications can be web-based (run in browsers), desktop (run on a computer), or mobile (run on phones).
+Examples like Netflix, Spotify, and Instagram show the diversity of platforms.

+In simplified terms, an application's **Stack** includes a **Client** (the end-user with a Laptop or Mobile device), a **Server** (handles requests, processes data, and communicates with the Database), and a **Database** (stores information).
+Think of this stack like a person withdrawing money from a bank:

+1. Front-end -> Person/Client
+2. Server    -> Bank Teller
+3. Database  -> Money Stash

+## Understanding APIs

+APIs (Application Programming Interfaces) are communication tools for technology.
+Think of ordering fast food: the client orders, the server takes the order, and the chefs in the kitchen fulfill it.
+An API is like the menu, specific to the restaurant you're at.

+If you go to [Burger King](https://www.burgerking.co.nz/) and order a [Big Mac](https://mcdonalds.co.nz/menu/big-mac), the server will not understand that request as it is not on their Menu.

+## Team Dynamics

+Different types of team members, including detectives, cowboys, artists, and mad scientists, each have distinct work styles and motivations.
+Recognizing these differences can improve team collaboration.

+[Click here](/blog/developer-dynamics) to read the full article on these archetypes here.

+## The Coding Process

+Developers need uninterrupted time to code effectively.
+Minimize interruptions by scheduling meetings in blocks, improving productivity.

+## Future Technology

+Full-stack development offers efficiency by using one language across all stack components.
+Libraries like React can translate web apps into desktop and mobile versions.
+Distributed technology, like blockchain, shares data across a network, reducing the risk of single points of failure and enhancing security.